ohnosequences/mg7/docs/paper/paper.md

 ## Input and output data declaration

 An important aspect of the MG7 workflow is the way it deals with data resources.
 All the data that is going to be used in the analysis or produced as an output is described as Scala code using rich types from the *Datasets* language.
-This allows the user can specify information about types of data, information that can then be utilized by tools analyzing this data.
+This allows the user to specify information about types of data, information that can then be utilized by tools analyzing this data.
 For example, we can specify that, for the first part of the MG7 workflow, running FLASh in parallel requires illumina paired end reads and produces joined reads.

 On one hand, specification of the input data allows us to restrict its type and force users to be conscious about what they pass as an input.
 On the other hand, specification of the output data helps to build a workflow as a _composition_ of several parts: we can ensure on the Scala code type level that the output of one component fits as an input for the next component.
 This is crucial as, obviously, the way a data analysis task works depends a lot on the particular structure of the data.
 For instance, in the MG7 workflow, using BLAST eDSL, we can precisely describe which format will have the output of the BLAST step, which information it will include, and then in the next step we can reuse this description to parse BLAST output and retrieve the part of the information needed for the taxonomy assignment analysis.
 Having the data structure described statically as Scala code allows us to be sure that we will not have parsing problems or other issues with incompatible data passed between workflow components.